NoobIamNoob/MOBO_SOIL_CALIBRATION/README.md

 It is expected to be released around Q1 2026 (hopefully).

 # FEM program & FEM running batch file cannot be uploaded according to the policy of FLIP corporation.

+# Setting a domain of the parameter
+When setting a domain of the parameter, it is recommended (not sure) to convert into a int form for this case.